radian-software/apheleia/README.md

       only when it is bound.
 Observe that one of these evaluations returns a list of flags whereas the other returns a single string.
 These are substituted into the command as you'd expect.
-    * You can also use apheleia to format buffers that have no underlying files.
+    * You can also use Apheleia to format buffers that have no underlying files.
 In this case the value of `file` and `filepath` will be the name of the current buffer with any special characters for the file-system (such as `*` on windows) being stripped out.